Debbie Dudley Branson is the chair of the Parkland Board of Managers and a lawyer with the Law Offices of Frank L. Branson, PC.

 His current board appointments include the Lone Star Chapter of the Lupus Foundation and the Urban League of Greater Dallas, Finance Chairman.
 Marvin also serves on the Executive Committee Board of the Pine Forge Academy Foundation, his high school Alma Mata as Vice Chair of Fund Development for the $15 million dollar capital improvement campaign.
 Marvin was recently appointed to the Dallas County Democratic County Advisory Committee and Precinct Chairman respectively.
 Lastly, his most recent collaboration this year was the passage of a $125 million Bond passage for the Lancaster Independent School District.

 Marvin and his wife, Dr. Diane Earle have been married 36 years and enjoy family time with their 3 adult children, their spouses, and 4 grandchildren.
 His undergraduate Bachelor of Science studies began in his hometown of upstate New York at the University of Rochester and he is an Alumnus of Oakwood University located in Huntsville, Alabama.

-Natalie Jenkins Sorrell is the Director of Investments for the $3.4 billion Employees’ Retirement Fund (EFR) of the City of Dallas.
+Natalie Jenkins Sorrell is the Deputy Chief Investment Officer for the $3.4 billion Employees’ Retirement Fund (EFR) of the City of Dallas.
 Natalie is responsible for the design and implementation of the overall investment strategy and policy for the Fund.

 Her career in finance began in the mergers & acquisitions group in investment banking at J.P.
 Morgan in New York City where she specialized in real estate and media transactions.
 She later joined GE Equity, GE Capital’s private equity arm based in Stamford, CT, focusing on investments in both the healthcare and finance sectors.
 After graduate school Natalie worked in both global strategy and finance director roles at publishers McGraw-Hill in New York City, and Voyager Expanded Learning based in Dallas, Texas.